Best Online Casinos in Saudi Arabia

 History of Gambling in Saudi Arabia

 Saudi Arabia government is an Islamic monarchy formed back in 1932.
-Back then, four regions were united into one country, an absolute unitary monarchy.
+Back then, four regions were united into one country under an absolute unitary monarchy.
 This one of the really few absolute monarchies that still function in the modern world.
 All laws are based on the Koran, and even everyday life of Saudis is guided by the Islam.

 Now, gambling has been under prohibition since the very dawn of Islam as religion.
 Prophet Muhammad announced that all betting and games that could involve betting were “maisir”, which is translated as “the work of Satan”.
 The only exception was made for horse racing, as a traditional sport.
 However, even on horse racing, bets cannot be made.
 This event exists only as a traditional competition and entertainment for the viewers.

 As a result, no kind of land based gambling facilities is allowed.
-There are only two official horse tracks - one near Riyadh, the other one is near Mekkah.
+There are only two official horse tracks - one near Riyadh, the other one is near Makkah.
 There are some illegal gambling locations, but these are highly NOT recommended neither to locals, nor to the tourists.
-Police is very active at raiding such locations, and there were cases when people participating were to face lifetime imprisonment.
+Police are very active at raiding such locations, and there were cases when people participating were to face lifetime imprisonment.

 Online casinos have never existed for Saudi Arabia, and it is unlikely we see some in the nearest future - at least talking about legitimate ones.
 There were news about illegal web casino operators providing services to the residents, running their platform in the country, but the owners faced severe punishment and huge fines.